Always read something that will make you look good if you die in the middle of it. – P.J. O’Rourke

 During our time in Hawaii, we talked of many places we dream of going in the future and some of the books I read to explore those far off places were:

 Circling the Sun by Paula McLain.
 This book and the unforgettable heroine Beryl have added so much texture to my envisioned African safari adventures.

 The Light Between Oceans by M.L.
 Stedman allowed me a glimpse into the remote nature of the Australian landscape juxtaposed by the idea that we are never really alone.

 The Visitors by Sally Beauman brought the Valley of the King’s and the intrigue surrounding the discovery of King Tutankhamun’s tomb right to my beach chair.
-I am honored her characters, some historic and some fictional, will be with me when I visit Egypt someday.
+I have honored her characters, some historic and some fictional will be with me when I visit Egypt someday.